toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 +++ {"citation-manager": {"citations": {"hmqko": [{"id": "7765261/JEKFIWNG", "source": "zotero"}]}}, "tags": []}

-STL decomposition exploits LOESS, i.e. locally estimated scatterplot smoothing, can handle time-varying seasonality.
-However, as pointed out by Hyndman and ..., STL «does not handle trading day or calendar variation automatically, and it only provides facilities for additive decompositions».
+STL decomposition exploits LOESS, i.e. locally estimated scatterplot smoothing, which can handle time-varying seasonality.
+However, as pointed out by Hyndman and ..., STL «does not handle a trading day or calendar variation automatically, and it only provides facilities for additive decompositions».
 This method was developed by <cite id="hmqko">(Cleveland et al., 1990)</cite>.

 In `statsmodels`, the function to perform the STL decomposition is `STL`.
 It has the following categories of parameters: